kamranbekirovyz/versionarte/README.md

 Each platform contains two objects:

 - `version`: An object that contains information about the minimum and latest version of the app.
     - `minimum`: The minimum version of the app that users can use.
     - `latest`: The latest version of the app that is available.
 - `status`: An object that contains information about the availability of the app.
-- `active`: A boolean that indicates whether the app is currently in maintenance mode or not.
+    - `active`: A boolean that indicates whether the app is currently in active or not.
     - `message`: A map that contains the maintenance messages for different languages.
 The keys of the map represent the language codes (e.g., "en" for English, "es" for Spanish), and the values represent the corresponding maintenance message in that language.
 If the app is not in maintenance mode, this field may be null or empty.

 ## 🚜 Configuring Firebase Remote Config